-Future growth: Ukraine and international expansion.
+• Future growth: Ukraine and international expansion.
 In line with our strategy, we will continue to grow both domestically in Ukraine and in export markets.
-The capacity increase at the Vinnytsia poultry complex is expected to be our main driver of growth over the next 3-5 years and will result in an increase in overall poultry production capacity to around 840,000 by 2022e (compared with 617,943 tonnes in 2018).
+The capacity increase at the Vinnytsia poultry complex is expected to be our main driver of growth over the next 3-5 years and will result in around 900,000 tonnes of total poultry production by 2023e (2018: 617,943 tonnes).